WWE News: Mick Foley Comments On Kurt Angle Being The New ‘WWE Raw’ General Manager

 Foley went on to state that he is always willing to give Angle some advice on how to successfully fulfill the GM role for Raw.
 He also stated that he will be keeping a low profile on social media when it comes to speaking about the product, although he did put over the Cruiserweight match between Mustafa Ali and Neville.

-Foley had all the tools to be a very successful General Manager for the Raw brand.
+Foley had all the tools to be a very successful general manager for the Raw brand.
 When he was chosen last year, fans were behind the decision, and excited about what will happen on Raw on a weekly basis.
-However, things started to get a big sour when Stephanie McMahon would spend many segments emasculating Foley in front of the live crowd and those watching on television.
+However, things started to get a bit sour when Stephanie McMahon would spend many segments emasculating Foley in front of the live crowd and those watching on television.
 Not only did this belittle Foley, but it took some of the status away from him from an authority standpoint.

 For Angle, it seems like he may be on television by himself, and the bump that Stephanie McMahon took at WrestleMania looks to be a sign of her being away from TV for a while.

 When Stephanie returns, it will be interesting to see how their dynamic will be.
-With Stephanie typically using her power on screen to make others look weak, which was exhibited to her interactions with Mick Foley, doing that to Kurt Angle may not get the same reaction.
-Moreover, if it does happen, it may be a way to get him back in the ring again.
+With Stephanie typically using her power on-screen to make others look weak, which was exhibited to her interactions with Mick Foley, doing that to Kurt Angle might not get the same reaction.
+Moreover, if it does happen, it might be a way to get him back in the ring again.

 Regardless of who his opponent is.
 Angle coming back to a WWE ring would be a pleasure to see.
 From his work within the past year, there is no doubt that Angle can still go strong in the ring, based on his recent matches with Cody Rhodes and Alberto El Patron.
 Angle has already confirmed that it is not a matter of if, but when, he will return to the ring.
 Until then, fans should expect more comical moments on Raw as GM.